 A desktop application written in C++ with a server backend could be used.
+This would have a number of advantages:

-Again this would be great as the simulation could easily run due to C++’s speed and also access to a desktop.
+The simulation could easily run due to C++’s speed and also access to a desktop.

+Like the web application in (HTML5, JavaScript) it could be used by everyone at home or in the classroom for filling the end users specification.

 A special login protected admin panel within the application could be used by the teacher for adding and removing pupils.

 A connection to a server could be used to update the scores in real time.
-Like the web application in (HTML5, JavaScript) it could be used by everyone at home or in the classroom for filling the end users specification.

-Although the application would have to be cross compatible between the major Operating Systems (Windows, Mac and Linux) in order to make sure everyone could use it on their machine.
+Although the application would have to be cross compatible between the major operating systems (Windows, Mac and Linux) in order to make sure everyone could use it on their machine.
 Furthermore the increased setup time of tool would make it less user friendly (i.e. user must download and install the program).

 Pen and paper simulation